 No, we’re not talking about the Fall of 2008, but the Fall of 1933.
 It was in that year that the newly elected president, Franklin Delano Roosevelt, (FDR) assured a nervous nation with these words:

-“May we recall the courage of those who settled a wilderness, the vision of those who founded the Nation, the steadfastness of those who in every succeeding generation have fought to keep pure the ideal of equality of opportunity and hold clear the goal of mutual help in time of prosperity as in time of adversity… May we be grateful for the passing of dark days; for the new spirit of dependence one on another…for the brighter day to which we can win through by seeking the help of God in a more unselfish striving for the bettering of mankind.”
+“May we recall the courage of those who settled a wilderness, the vision of those who founded the Nation, the steadfastness of those who in every succeeding generation has fought to keep pure the ideal of equality of opportunity and hold clear the goal of mutual help in time of prosperity as in the time of adversity… May we be grateful for the passing of dark days; for the new spirit of dependence one on another…for the brighter day to which we can win through by seeking the help of God in a more unselfish striving for the bettering of mankind.”

 These words, taken directly from FDR’s 1933 Thanksgiving Day Proclamation, seem to have unusual relevance for us as 2008 comes to a close.
 They challenge us to consider the many reasons why we should give thanks even during these difficult days.

 It is also a season to give thanks that our nation has always come together to face challenging times.
-As FDR said, we can draw courage recalling the, “steadfastness of those who in every succeeding generation. . .hold clear the goal of mutual help in time of prosperity as in time of adversity.”
+As FDR said, we can draw courage recalling the “steadfastness of those who in every succeeding generation. . .hold clear the goal of mutual help in time of prosperity as in the time of adversity.”
 It is in the very soul of the American people to tum to each other rather than on each other when times get difficult.
 We shall do so again.

 We can also give thanks that God comes to our aid as we call out to Him.
 The Scriptures assure us, “Call unto me and I will answer you. ..”
 (Jeremiah 33:3).
 Indeed, Roosevelt believed in a “brighter day” which the nation could obtain “by seeking the help of God.”